Lime Baby Cakes

 - 1 T. finely grated lime peel

-A couple notes: I prefer to use flexible silicone mini muffin pans with no paper liners for this recipe, but you can also prepare metal mini muffin pans with paper liners.
-The silicone muffin pans I used are here.
-Also, I found that there are different sized mini muffin pans out there, so your yield and baking time may vary a bit.
-The silicone pans I used yield a little bigger mini cupcake than others, which I also happen to like.
+- For the baby cakes: Preheat oven to 350° F. A couple notes: I prefer to use flexible silicone mini muffin pans with no paper liners for this recipe, but you can also prepare metal mini muffin pans with paper liners.
+I use these silicone muffin pans, which yield a little bigger mini cupcake than most - which I like!
+Sizes of mini muffin pans vary quite a bit, so your yield and baking time may vary.
+I set the silicone muffin pans on sheet pans, for sturdiness.

-Beat all ingredients in medium bowl until smooth.
-With a medium-large plain round tip, pipe frosting onto cooled cupcakes, or simply spread it on with a knife.
+- For the frosting: In a medium bowl, beat all ingredients until smooth.
+With a medium-large plain round pastry tip (I like to use one that has a tip opening of about 5/16"), pipe frosting onto cooled cupcakes, or simply spread it on with a knife.
 Sprinkle a bit of fresh lime zest over tops, if desired.

 heavily adapted from bon appetit, original recipe from Buttersweet Bakery in Atlanta